maxiboom1/Free-Messenger/README.md

 The system will include Edge server and following microservices: Messages service, Users service, Users_config service.
 Each service will manage it's own database.

-**Edge server:**  Gateway for all external queries.
+**Edge server:**  Api gateway for all external queries.
 It will mess with auth, and socket connections.
-From other hand, he will follow tasks to services.
+From other hand, he will proxy tasks to services.

 **Users service:** Will have http interface, and take care for manipulations on users (get all, get one, add user etc...).
 The service manage its own database.